 Prayers of the People: Through our prayers, we communicate with God.
 Our prayers of joy, concern, praise and thanksgiving are all brought to God.
 We offer intercessions for those in particular need.

 Communion: Holy Communion is offered at Lutheran Church of the Resurrection each Sunday.
 Lutherans believe that we receive the body and blood of Jesus Christ through the bread and wine we consume during the Lord’s Supper.
 Everyone who believes that Jesus Christ died for their sins is welcome to join us in Holy Communion.
-Each Sunday at the 11:00AM Worship Service, worshipers proceed to the altar rail and kneel (if able) to receive the bread and wine.
+Each Sunday during communion, worshipers proceed to the altar rail and kneel (if able) to receive the bread and wine.
 A server will place the wafer in your hand.
 You will receive the wine (or grape juice) from the tray.
-At the 8:30AM Worship Service communion is received by intinction by kneeling (if able) at the altar.
-Once you receive the wafer in your hand, you would proceed to the wine to dip it into the wine.
 Children who have been instructed in the meaning of Holy Communion are welcome to participate.
 Children who have not received instruction may come to the altar to receive a blessing.
 If you are physically unable to proceed to the altar, notify an usher and Holy Communion can be brought to you in your pew.
 If you do not wish to participate in Holy Communion, simply remain seated in your pew.

 Blessing and Sending: Worship concludes with a blessing and a sending.
 Those who gather are always reminded that what is shared in this hour impacts our entire lives.
 Normally the presiding minister will say, “Go in peace, serve the Lord.”
 And the congregation replies, “Thanks be to God!”